Ingersoll-Rand to buy Cameron International unit for $850 million

-Ingersoll-Rand Plc (IR.N), a maker of heating and air conditioning systems, said it would buy Cameron International Corp's CAM.N centrifugal compression unit for $850 million (508.12 million pounds).
+Ingersoll-Rand Plc (IR.N), a maker of heating and air conditioning systems, said it would buy Cameron International Corp's CAM.N centrifugal compression unit for $850 million.

 The business, which makes oil and gas separation equipment, heaters and water processing systems, reported revenue of $396 million for 2013.